-The page presents the entire series “On Organizing as a single essay.
+The page presents the entire series “Principles of Organizing” as a single essay.

 Our terrible dilemma: While the climate scientists tell us our time may well be short, the road ahead seems so long and winding.